Rao Qamar Suleman

-Rao Qamar Suleman NI(M) HI(M) SI(M) SBt TI(M) LoM was the 12th Chief of Air Staff of the Pakistan Air Force.
+Rao Qamar Suleman NI(M) HI(M) SI(M) SBt TI(M) was the 12th Chief of Air Staff of the Pakistan Air Force.
 The four-star ranked general commanded the PAF from 2009 to 2012.
 Earlier, Suleman served as Deputy Chief of Air Staff of Operations.
 He was succeeded by Air Chief Marshal Tahir Rafique Butt as Chief of Air Staff on 7 March 2012.

 Early life and education

 ACM Rao Qamar Suleman was initially trained at PAF Public School, Sargodha where he belonged to the 17th entry (851 – Sabre House).
 Thereafter, he joined the Pakistan Air Force Academy, Risalpur, in 1972 and was commissioned in the Pakistan Air Force as a fighter pilot on 1 June 1975, in the 59th GD(P) Course.

 Suleman is a graduate of the PAF Air War College.
 He holds a master's degree in defense and strategic studies from National Defence College, Islamabad.
 He has more than 3400 command hours to his credit.
 He is a Qualified Flying Instructor (QFI) and has been an instructor at the Combat Commanders' School.
 He has served in the Turkish as well as UAE Air forces.